How To Buy A Dog Responsibly3 May 2023

 Bear in mind, you should still follow the steps listed above as they are relevant no matter where you find a breeder.

 Just as breeders are seeing an increase in demand, adoption centres are seeing longer waiting lists to match dogs to their forever homes.
-If you aren’t in a rush and are interested in getting to know a dog's personality before committing, adoption may be for you.

 Adoption websites and rehoming centres provide lots of useful information about their dogs.
 You can filter dogs by whether they are good with children or cats, their age, size and breed.